Commands (commands

 Command handling on steroids.

-This plugin provides various features related to command handling that are not contained in the command handling done by the core library.
+This plugin offers advanced command-handling features beyond the core library’s command handling.
 Here is a quick overview of what you get with this plugin:

 - User command menu synchronization via